dikhan/terraform-provider-openapi/docs/how_to.md

 x-terraform-id | boolean | If this meta attribute is present in an object definition property, the value will be used as the resource identifier when performing the read, update and delete API operations.
 The value will also be stored in the ID field of the local state file. x-terraform-field-name | string | This enables service providers to override the schema definition property name with a different one which will be the property name used in the terraform configuration file.
 This is mostly used to expose the internal property to a more user friendly name.
 If the extension is not present and the property name is not terraform compliant (following snake_case), an automatic conversion will be performed by the OpenAPI Terraform provider to make the name compliant (following Terraform's field name convention to be snake_case) x-terraform-field-status | boolean | If this meta attribute is present in a definition property, the value will be used as the status identifier when executing the polling mechanism on eligible async operations such as POST/PUT/DELETE.
 [x-terraform-ignore-order](#xTerraformIgnoreOrder) | boolean | If this meta attribute is present in a definition property of type list, when the plugin is updating the state for the property it will inspect the items of the list received from remote and compare with the local values and if the lists are the same but unordered the state will keep the users input.
 Please go to the `x-terraform-ignore-order` section to learn more about the different behaviours supported.
-[x-terraform-complex-object-legacy-config](#xTerraformComplexObjectLegacyConfig) | boolean | If this meta attribute is present in an definition property of type object with value set to true, the OpenAPI terraform plugin will configure the corresponding property schema in Terraform following [Hashi maintainers recommendation](https://github.com/hashicorp/terraform/issues/22511#issuecomment-522655851) using as Schema Type schema.TypeList and limiting the max items in the list to 1 (MaxItems = 1).

 ###### <a name="xTerraformIgnoreOrder">x-terraform-ignore-order</a>